 “See how polished and professional their proposal is,” says Katherine Hutt, president and founder of Nautilus Communications and former chief communications officer with the Better Business Bureau.
 “The more effort they put into a presentation for you, the more effort they’ll put into presentations when they’re working for you.
 You want someone who is really savvy.”

 If you’re a first-time buyer, inquire about their experience helping others who fall into this category and the type of guidance you can expect during the process.
-The same applies to other unique scenarios, like out of state relocation and foreclosure purchases.
+The same applies to other unique scenarios, like out of state relocation or foreclosure purchases.

 Interviews also give you a chance to find out the agent’s preferred method of communication and their availability.
 For example, if you’re most comfortable texting and expect to visit homes after work hours during the week, you’ll want an agent who’s happy to do the same.